seanrussell/profile-modifier-plugin/README.md

   -r --rename=renamepagename            the name of the Visualforce Page you want to rename the page specified in --name to

   -p, --profile=profilename             the name of the profile you want to edit the page in.
 This can be a comma separated list of profile names.
 Note: if a profile name has a space in the name, the name should be enclosed in quotes.
-If this flag is not specified, the assumption is that the page will be edited in all profiles in either the default location or the location provided by in the --filepath option.
+If this flag is not specified, the assumption is that the page will be edited in all profiles in the path locations specified in your sfdx-project.json file.

   -e, --enabled                         [default: false] Enable Visualforce Page

   -a, --alphabetize                     [default: false] Alphabetize profile metadata file

 EXAMPLES
     $ sfdx profile:page:edit --name MyPage --rename YourPage --profile "Admin" --enabled',
     $ sfdx profile:page:edit --name MyPage --rename YourPage --enabled // Edits MyPage in all profiles